Gregory100000/Mining-Automation/README.md

 Pool provider statistics are required for profitability estimates/actuals.
 Before using this, please see the instructions at: https://github.com/GregoryUnderscore/Mining-Automation-ZergPool.com
 Also, miner statistics must be assessed.
 See the instructions at: https://github.com/GregoryUnderscore/Mining-Automation-Miner-Stats

+Sometimes a coin forks and has issues.
+In those situations, it can incorrectly show as the most profitable.
+If this happens, you can set the do_not_use field to true, and the automation program will skip it.
+This field is in the miner_software_algos table.
+Down the road, a utility may be created to make this easier for users that do not feel comfortable manually editing database tables.

 ### **Description**
 ZergPool provides several useful statistics for every pool they host.
 This allows a miner to calculate projections and possible profit opportunities.
 However, to properly calculate these projections, a miner's hash rate must be calculated